 \subsection{Implementation Details}

-The queries are first lowercased and then tokenized by Stanford CoreNLP \cite{manning-EtAl:2014:P14-5}.
-The word embeddings are adopted to embed each word to a 256 dimension feature.
-For the raw audios, we extract the 64 dimensional LMS feature with a 40ms window size and 20ms window shift, resulting in the audio embedding $\mathbf{U}_{a} \in \mathbb{R}^{L \times 64}$.
+The queries are first lowercased and then tokenized by the standard Stanford CoreNLP \cite{manning-EtAl:2014:P14-5} tool.
+The word embeddings are adopted to embed each word to a 256-dimension feature.
+For the raw audios, we extract the LMS feature of 64 dimensions, employing a window with 40ms size and 20ms shift, resulting in the audio embedding $\mathbf{U}_{a} \in \mathbb{R}^{L \times 64}$.
 The size of the embeddings $d$ in our model is set to 256.
-We train the model end to end with a batch size of 64 for at most 100 epochs, where the early-stopping strategy is employed.
-The Adam optimization algorithm is adopted, and the learning rate is initialized to 0.001, which will be reduced by a factor of 10 if the validation loss does not improve for five epochs.
+We train the proposed CGI model end to end with at most 100 epochs for the batch size of 64, where the early-stopping strategy is employed.
+The Adam optimization algorithm is adopted, and the learning rate is set to 0.001, which will be gradually decreased by 10 if the validating loss does not improve for five epochs.
 During the evaluation, the threshold $\beta$ is set to 0.4.